Bexil Corporation Reports 2019 Financial Results and Announces Annual Meeting and Conference Call

 NEW YORK, NY / ACCESSWIRE / April 20, 2020 / Bexil Corporation (OTC PINK:BXLC) today reported its financial results for the year ended December 31, 2019.
-Bexil recorded net income attributable to Bexil shareholders of $4.51 million or $5.13 per diluted share for the year ended December 31, 2018, compared to a net loss attributable to Bexil shareholders of $1.27 million or $1.43 per diluted share for the year ended December 31, 2018.
+Bexil recorded net income attributable to Bexil shareholders of $4.51 million or $5.13 per diluted share for the year ended December 31, 2019, compared to a net loss attributable to Bexil shareholders of $1.27 million or $1.43 per diluted share for the year ended December 31, 2018.
+The press release has been corrected to remove an incorrect reference.

 The Company's book value per share attributable to Bexil shareholders at December 31, 2019 was $26.72, based on shareholders' equity attributable to Bexil shareholders of approximately $22.1 million and 826,132 shares issued and outstanding, a per share increase of 29% from $20.77 per share a year earlier.